scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 					use admin
 					db.system.users.find()

-				Ex: Creating a user in admin DB use admin
+				Ex: Creating a user in admin DB via the localhost exception

+					mongod --auth
+					// Start mongod

+					mongo --host localhost
+					// COnnect into shell via localhost exception

+					use admin

-					var me = {z
+					var me = {
 						user: 'zach',
 						pwd: 'ssh',
 						roles: ['userAdminAnyDatabase', 'readWriteAnyDatabase']
 					}

-					// These roles are supported by Mongo.

 					db.createUser( me )

+					// Note: This is in the context of the admin DB.
+(We used "use admin")

+					// This makes it possible to potentially have the same username across different databases but give them different passwords.

+					// Once we create the user our localhost exception is gone.
+So we can reconnect with the shell (as the user) or...

+					db.auth("zach", "ssh")

+					// Now we can access the admin db in the same mongo shell.

 				Ex: authenticating with the user
 					mongo localhost/admin -u zach -p ssh

+				Ex:

 Security